Lujaina-E/Lujaina-E/README.md

 I'll add to this as I go along:)

 # ✨ Reach Out
-I'd love to chat and exchange ideas or simply gain another perspective on anything tech, but specifically ML.
+I'd love to chat and exchange ideas or simply gain another perspective on anything tech, especially ML.

 - <a  href="mailto:lujaina.eldelebshany@gmail.com subject = Github Reachout">Email </a>